Intellart/Veritheum/README.md

     REACT_APP_REDUX_SANITIZER="false"

-> This can also be achieved by adding `disable_sanitizer=true` to the sessionStorage and then reload the browser window, it will only work until the next window reload
+> This can also be achieved by adding `disable_sanitizer=true` to the sessionStorage and then reload the browser window, it will only work until the end of the browser session

 To log Redux store